 If the water damage comes from an outside source of rising water, however, homeowner's insurance may not be adequate.
 In these situations, it would be wise to have flood insurance, even if the damage was caused, at least in part, by a neighbor.
 In addition, you may be able to collect damages from your neighbor's insurance company.

 Disputes with neighbors are best resolved quickly to minimize conflict.
 Knowing your rights can help make your negotiations simple, practical, and predictable.
-Contact a local attorney for a free intial case assessment to inform yourself about local land and water laws to ensure your dispute is resolved efficiently.
+Contact a skilled real estate attorney near you to learn about local land and water laws to ensure your dispute is resolved efficiently.